 Classes are representations of real world concepts or things.
 When designing a class, form an abstraction of what the class represents.
 Consider an abstraction of an employee and what are the essential aspects of employees for the intended use of the class.
 Name, address, and department can be what all employees have in common.

-When designing classes, your abstraction should contain only those elements that are necessary.
+When designing classes, your abstraction contains only those elements that are necessary.
 For example, the employee hair color and shoe size certainly characterize the employee, but are probably not relevant to the design of this employee class.
 Their sales region is relevant only to some employee so this characteristic belongs in a subclass.

 As you design a system of classes, put common data and functionality in a superclass, which you then use to derive subclasses.
 The subclasses inherit the data and functionality of the superclass and define only aspects that are unique to their particular purposes.
 This approach provides advantages: